Pope Francis says the world is ‘seriously ill’ from the consequences of the pandemic

 “It would be disastrous to put our trust in the vaccine alone, as if it were a panacea exempting every individual from constant concern for his or her own health and for the health of others,” Francis said.

 He spent a part of his speech looking at the inequitable economic burden stemming from the pandemic.
 He said people in informal sectors were the “first to see their livelihoods vanish.”
-Lacking unemployment insurance or health care, some of those people, the pope said, have desperately sought other forms of income, “and risk being exploited through illegal or forced labor, prostitution and various criminal activities, including human trafficking.”
+Lacking unemployment insurance or health care, some of those people, the pope said, have desperately sought other forms of income “and risk being exploited through illegal or forced labor, prostitution and various criminal activities, including human trafficking.”

 More broadly, Francis said, people have spent more time at home, in “greater isolation” than before.